JV-Vigneesh/Text-Encryption-Using-Cryptographic-Algorithm/README.md

-# Text Encryption & Decryption Using Cryptographic Algorithms (AES)
+# Text Encryption & Decryption Using Cryptographic Algorithm (AES)

 This project provides a web-based application for **text encryption** and **decryption** using **AES (Advanced Encryption Standard)** with **CBC (Cipher Block Chaining)** mode.
 The application allows users to securely encrypt and decrypt text via a simple user interface.